 A list of eligible providers is reviewed with the participant during the initial service planning process.
 Participants may choose the provider they want from this list.
-Participants can also access a MO HealthNet Provider Search function on the DSS/(www.dss.mo.gov).
-The participant's choice of provider is documented on the care plan.
+Participants can also access a MO HealthNet Provider Search function on the DSS/MHD website (www.dss.mo.gov).
+Participant choice is documented on the Participant Choice Statement by the participant's signature.
 A copy of the statement documenting participant choice is maintained in the HCBS Web Tool.

-A list of all qualified providers is available to the participant upon request at reassessment, or anytime the participant requests a provider change.
+A list of all qualified providers is available to the participant upon request, at reassessment, or anytime they request a provider change.
 New providers are added to the provider list on a continuous and ongoing basis.